KSU-CC-410-Spring-2024/final-project-MasonPride/README.md

 functionality.
 These include a homepage, browse page (browse vehicles on the lot), sell page (list your car using year, make, model, mileage, and asking price), and market value page (uses api to market value of car).

+The cool feature I added to me program is the ability to request the API for car information and calculate the estimated offer price!

 Here is a link to my [presentation](https://www.youtube.com/watch?v=StsP1NC3mn4)!

 To use: